STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 (i) receives any complaint, notice or communication which relates directly or indirectly to the processing of the personal data under this Agreement or to either party’s or any member of CSM’s group compliance with Data Protection Legislation;

-(l) permit CSM, its third-party representatives or a Regulator or its third party representatives, on reasonable notice during normal business hours, but without notice in case of any reasonably suspected breach of this clause by Supplier, access to inspect, and take copies of, the Records and any other information held at Supplier’s and/or Sub processors’ premises or on Supplier’s and/or Sub processors’ systems relating to this Agreement, for the purpose of auditing Supplier’s compliance with its obligations under this clause.
+(h) at Supplier’s expense, provide CSM with all information reasonably required by CSM to enable CSM to verify Supplier’s compliance with this Agreement and permit CSM, its third-party representatives or a Regulator or its third party representatives, on reasonable notice during normal business hours, but without notice in case of any reasonably suspected breach of this clause by Supplier, access to inspect, and take copies of, the Records and any other information held at Supplier’s and/or Sub Processors’ premises or on Supplier’s and/or Sub Processors’ systems relating to this Agreement, for the purpose of auditing Supplier’s compliance with its obligations under this clause.
 Supplier shall give all necessary assistance to the conduct of such audits;

 (1) is on terms that the same as those set out in this clause;

-(o) not transfer the personal data outside the European Economic Area without the prior written consent of CSM, which can be withheld at the sole discretion of CSM, and subject to any additional CSM requirements (which may include entering into or procuring that the relevant Sub processor enter into the standard contractual clauses set out in Commission Decision of 5 February 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC.
+not transfer the personal data outside the European Economic Area without the prior written consent of CSM, which can be withheld at the sole discretion of CSM, and subject to any additional CSM requirements (which may include entering into or procuring that the relevant Sub Processor enter into Standard Contractual Clauses or Approved UK Addendum (as appropriate) (“Model Clauses”)..

 “Regulator” means any regulatory body with responsibility for ensuring compliance with Data Protection Legislation.